w3f/Grants-Program/applications/LiisaPortfolioTracker.md

 ## Project Overview :page_facing_up:

-Liisa operates as a cross-chain NFT data analytics platform, engineered to empower collectors and investors in making proficient, data-driven decisions.
+Liisa operates as a multi-chain NFT data analytics platform, engineered to empower collectors and investors in making proficient, data-driven decisions.

 This project consists of the development of a custom-built portfolio tracker, explicitly devised for NFTs within the Polkadot blockchain network, catering to the specificities of NFT investment strategies.